tcltk/tcl/doc/markdown/packagens.md

 : This parameter specifies the version of the package.
 It is required.

 [-load]{.lit} [filespec]{.arg}
-: This parameter specifies a library that must be loaded with the **load** command.  *filespec* is a list with two elements.
+: This parameter specifies a library that must be loaded with the [load] command.  *filespec* is a list with two elements.
 The first element is the name of the file to load.
 The second, optional element is a list of commands supplied by loading that file.
 If the list of procedures is empty or omitted, **::pkg::create** will set up the library for direct loading (see **pkg_mkIndex**).
 Any number of **-load** parameters may be specified.

 [-source]{.lit} [filespec]{.arg}
-: This parameter is similar to the **-load** parameter, except that it specifies a Tcl library that must be loaded with the **source** command.
+: This parameter is similar to the **-load** parameter, except that it specifies a Tcl library that must be loaded with the [source] command.
 Any number of **-source** parameters may be specified.

 At least one **-load** or **-source** parameter must be given.

+[load]: load.md
+[package]: package.md
+[source]: source.md